-[#] Capital requirement is arrived at after multiplying the risk weighted assets by 13.5% b.
+[#] Capital requirement is arrived at after multiplying the risk weighted assets by 13.5% a.
+Definition of Operational Risk b.
 Operational Risk Management Framework:

 4.5 Operational risk

 Operational Risk is the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events, and includes legal risk.
 Operational Risk (OR) excludes Business and Reputational Risk.